theConstantHustler/Assembly-Backend-API/README.md

 - Additionally, we would need our `aws cli` configured - follow [quick guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to setup
 - Run `npm i` to install the project dependencies
 - Run `npx sls deploy` to deploy this stack to AWS
+- Run `npm test` to test using JEST

 ## Test your service